Toward a Physical Theory of Intelligence: Intelligence and the Dynamics of the Brain

-Within our framework, the relevance of criticality arises from the balance it strikes between sensitivity and dissipation.
-At the mesoscale, an intelligent system is not evaluated by individual trajectories but by the responsiveness of its coarse-grained state distribution to small perturbations.
-This responsiveness can be summarized by an \emph{information-susceptibility measure} quantifying how much predictive information can be acquired per unit perturbation.
+Within our framework, the relevance of criticality arises from the geometric tuning of CCE basins.
+To absorb new predictive information, the brain must collapse existing encodings and form new ones, incurring an irreversible cost.
+The efficiency of this process can be summarised by a susceptibility measure quantifying how much predictive information can be acquired per unit of generalised dissipation.